Design

 Hidden Solar Panels

-Santa Ana weighed solar panel options and neither hit the mark.
+Santa Ana weighed solar panel options and found that neither of the available options really hit the mark.
 On one hand, integrated solar shingles would be too pricey.

-On the other, standard panels mount on the roof and take away from the look.
+On the other, standard panels mount on the roof and would detract from the look of the home.
 Instead, Santa Ana inset the solar panels on the south facade of the gable so they would be flush and non-obtrusive to the overall design.
 When it comes time to replace the panels, they should be easily removable.

 Despite the exterior of the home showcasing mid-century modern, it’s truly a modern-day new build, thanks to the expertise of Alloi, which helped the home to achieve high performance, structural stability, and a harmonious design.